trufflesuite/trufflesuite.com/src/docs/teams/getting-started/dashboard.md

 ## Feedback and Suggestions

 Dashboard is a new Truffle Teams feature and is in development.
-If you woould like to suggest new features or other changes, please let us know
+If you would like to suggest new features or other changes, please let us know.
 <a href="https://spectrum.chat/trufflesuite/truffle-teams" target="_blank">here.</a>